Background

 MDM2 Negative regulator of p53 inhibiting transcriptional activity

-Family of genes with homologues to bacterial MutS and MutL proteins
+Family of genes with homologues to bacterial MutS and MutL proteinshMSH2

 hMSH3